TatianaVeda/Golang_bookworms/README.md

 2. Navigate to the project directory and build the Docker image:
 ```
 docker build -t lions-forum-image .
+or

+DOCKER_BUILDKIT=0 docker build --no-cache -t lions-forum-image .

 ```
+If you got "ERROR: BuildKit is enabled but the buildx component is missing or broken."

 3. Start the container using the built image:
 ```
 docker run -d -p 8080:8080 -v lions_volume:/literary-lions/ --name lions-forum lions-forum-image